 1. Choose a Color Palette

 If you’ve been in business for a while, you likely already have a brand color palette.
-Most companies use a primary color in their logo and then select complementary shades to balance things out.
+Most companies use a primary color in their signature logo and then select complementary shades to balance things out.

 Once you’ve chosen a color palette, don’t be afraid to add a pop of color for a call to action (CTA) or to underscore sections of your website you want to draw attention to.